 Ophthalmologic surgery: In partnership with the Jules Stein Eye Institute, we care for nearly 6,000 ophthalmology surgery patients each year.
 We manage anesthesia for patients undergoing cataract surgery, corneal transplants, retina surgery and more.
 We also provide anesthesia for infants and children undergoing eye surgery.

-Thoracic surgery: Our anesthesiologists assist the thoracic surgery team with more than 1,000 thoracic (chest) surgeries each year.
+Thoracic surgery: Our anesthesiologists work alongside the thoracic surgery team to provide care to patients participating in more than 1,000 thoracic (chest) surgeries each year.
 We are one of only a few centers where patients can receive specialized surgery for mesothelioma, called the surgical pleurectomy and decortication.
 This procedure preserves more lung tissue and has better outcome rates than other standard treatment options.

 Transplantation surgery: Many of the programs in our Transplantation Services are among the best in the country.
 For example, when our Liver Transplant program started, it was the only one in the Western United States.
 Now, we have performed more than 6,000 liver transplants, making us the most active program worldwide.